EliasDB21/M2_ACT5/README.md

 ### Who this is for

 - **Instructors** who want to integrate visual analytics and GenAI in their courses with evidence‑based, ready‑to‑use artifacts.
-- **Students and professionals** who want to experience three workflows for the same project and reflect on trade‑offs.
+- **Students and professionals** who want to experience three workflows for the same project and reflect the differences of classic programming and AI-assisted programming
-- **Training teams** that need concrete materials for hands‑on sessions and quick wins.

 ---

 ## What is inside